ProIntegritate/GreyHackGame/README.md

                            This does not reflect data from the Nightly build and will differ.

 ** Tools **
-cleartrash               - Clears out files from .Trash folders. processmonitor           - List active processes in realtime.
+wificrack                - Cracks WiFi passwords early in the game.
+Can be cancelled and resumed from earlier results. cleartrash               - Clears out files from .Trash folders. processmonitor           - List active processes in realtime.
 GreyHack_Game_OSINT.txt  - Tools and techniquest to get information about a host